How to Organize Your Junk Drawer Quickly and Easily

 You may have other random items in your junk drawer that don’t fall into any of the above categories.
 For example, unwanted gifts or un-used stationery that’s still in its packaging.

-If you’ve got things like this, that are new or like new, then these are just ripe for donation.
+If you’ve got things like this that are new or like new, then they are just ripe for donation.
 Pop them into your nearest thrift store (or charity shop if you’re in the UK), and they’ll be able to sell them on.

 Alternatively, and if appropriate, you could drop unwanted gifts or un-used items into your local hospital or church.
 They always appreciate donations, particularly toys for children.

 What Should You Keep in Your Junk Drawer?

 Just because you’ve had a clear out doesn’t mean you have to get rid of everything from your junk drawer.
 It’s still the perfect place to store all those useful bits and pieces you need in certain situations.

 Ideally, your junk drawer should still contain the following:

 - A small flashlight and/or matches in case the power goes out